bdub/greenups/README.rst

 ========================
-django-twoscoops-project
+The GreenUps website
 ========================

-A project template for Django 1.6 (with a tag for Django 1.5).
+Site setup based on the Two Scoops project template for Django 1.6 (with a tag for Django 1.5).

 To use this project follow these steps: